aditya-ailsinghani/sp500-stock-analysis-dashboard/README.md

 ---

 ## 🚀 How to Reproduce
-1. Clone this repo
+1. Clone this repository
-2. Run `analysis.ipynb` to preprocess and generate indicators
+2. Download the dataset from Kaggle and place it in the root folder as `sp500.csv`
-3. Open `sp500_dashboard.twb` in Tableau Public
+3. Run `StockPrice.ipynb` to generate moving averages, RSI, and volatility indicators
-4. Load `sp500.csv` as data source
+4. (Optional) Export the processed CSV and load it into Tableau to build your own dashboard
-5. Interact with filters and metrics in dashboard view
+5. Alternatively, explore the live dashboard using the link above

 ---